greggjuri/golf-ghost/README.md

 ## License

-MIT License - feel free to use this for any purpose.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Future Enhancements